 - 1. Turn on or restart your notebook. - 2.
 Press the [F2] key once the Fujitsu logo appears on the screen.
-This will open the main menu of the BIOS Setup Utility with the current settings displayed.

-After satisfactory completion of the Power On Self Test (POST), your notebook will load your operating system.
-3. Press the [RIGHT ARROW] or [LEFT ARROW] key to scroll through the other setup menus to review or alter the current settings.
+This will open the main menu of the BIOS Setup Utility with the current settings displayed. - 3.
+Press the [RIGHT ARROW] or [LEFT ARROW] key to scroll through the other setup menus to review or alter the current settings.